• About us

 A:

-We’d love to hear from you if you have done something that has improved the experience of care – whether it is for patients, carers, families or staff.
-We have a wide range of categories to reflect the wide ranging work in this area.
+We feel our categories reflect the wide ranging work across this sector.
 From large organisation-wide strategic initiatives to local more operational activities, from commissioning to providing the experience, from public engagement programmes to specific targeted actions there will be a category for your work.

 Please note you can enter a project or initiative that has been submitted in a previous year, as long as it has progressed and subsequently you have new results to show.
 We love to hear how a story has developed and it can be really inspiring documenting a journey from humble beginnings to its successful completion, or ongoing.

+We have a panel of 60+ Judges every year, each bringing their unique perspective and health sector background to the process.
 All entries will be judged on their merit, irrelevant of the size of the project or initiative.
-There are standard judging criteria against which all entries will be scored and you can read those here.
+There are standard judging criteria against which all entries will be scored.

-Each year the categories are revised and refreshed to ensure they are still relevant and you can see this years here:
+Each year the categories are revised and refreshed to ensure they are still relevant.

 A: